 - If you are extremely uncomfortable it sometimes helps to take anti-histamine pills.
 Consider whether this is right for you.

 - Insects – Lyme disease is a serious, chronic, illness that is fast becoming an epidemic in the United States.
 Ticks and mosquitos can also carry other diseases like Rocky Mountain Spotted Fever and West Niles Virus.
-While Four Quarters doesn’t typically have an issue with any of these illnesses, it is always good practice to tick check daily, and to wear insect repellant.
+While our venue doesn’t typically have an issue with any of these illnesses, it is always good practice to tick check daily, and to wear insect repellant.
 Please keep in mind that some people are sensitive to chemicals and/or smells.
 Be polite and apply repellant at least 10 feet from others.

 - Animals – We share the land with various creatures, and we want to make sure we do not adversely affect them with our presence.
 If you choose to bring food to camp, be sure it is kept in a sturdy, air-tight, container (away from your tent, if you’re camping).
 Squirrels can chew through canvas, and Raccoons are craftier than you might think.
 Animals that start to equate humans with food face a higher risk of injury or death due to human related confrontations.
 Help us make sure that doesn’t happen by keeping food securely out of animal reach.